satoshilira/whitepaper-site/content/003-minted-lira-distribution/_index.md

 incentivizes liquidity providers to participate in the ecosystem, contributing to the stability and liquidity of the Satoshi LIRA protocol.

-To ensure the growth and awareness of the Satoshi
-LIRA project, *1%* of the remaining LIRA tokens are allocated for marketing activities.
-These resources facilitate strategic marketing campaigns, fostering adoption and attracting new participants to the ecosystem.

 To recognize the ongoing contributions of the project team, *15%* of the remaining LIRA tokens are allocated to the team.
 This